 This morning transfer to the Cape Town Airport for your scheduled flight to Tswalu (included in rate).
 Arrive this morning in Tswalu and transfer to Tswalu Motse where you spend the next couple of days horseback riding, joining walking safaris, and enjoying children activities at the lodge.

 On arrival, every child is welcomed with a backpack full of guides and tools; they get their own opportunity to chat with our hospitality staff about what they would like to do.
 The Tswalu Junior Ranger programme has been carefully designed to meet the enthusiasms of a broad age range.
 Activities include archery (beginning by making your own bow and arrow), spoor identification and casting, as well as tracking on foot.
 Children’s bush walks are hugely educational and often end with a fantastic picnic - parents can come too.

 Game drives at Tswalu are completely tailored to your particular interests.
 There are no set routes or times here – guests determine their own adventure from the outset.
 As well as discovering many rare and endangered species, everyone leaves with a deep appreciation of the beauty of this entire ecosystem.
-Enjoy daily game drives in the morning, afternoon or evening, walking safaris, night walking safaris, tracking desert-adapted Black Rhino, horseback safaris (accompanied by an equestrian guide with expert tuition if required), bonding with the meerkat colony, sleep outs under the stars on the Malori Sleep Out Deck, walks to ancient archaeological sites of Bushman rock carvings, tours of the staff village and the sensual Tswalu Kalahari Spa with indoor and outdoor treatments.
+Enjoy daily game drives in the morning, afternoon or evening, walking safaris, night walking safaris, tracking desert-adapted Black Rhino, horseback safaris (accompanied by an equestrian guide with expert tuition if required), bonding with the meerkat colony, sleep outs under the stars on the Malori Sleep Out Deck (additional fees apply), walks to ancient archaeological sites of Bushman rock carvings, tours of the staff village and the sensual Tswalu Kalahari Spa with indoor and outdoor treatments.